Learning Technologies

 • A pool of age specific robot technology including BeeBots (R-2), ProBots (Yr 3-4) and Edison Robots (Yr 5-6) supports learning around coding and robotic technology.

-• A Bright Stars learning hub which is home to our Playgroup and Bright Stars program (Reception transition)
+• Our preschool learning hub, which is home to our Playgroup, Bright Stars Program and mid-year Transition intake.

 Parents do not need to pay additional fees for tech items as funding for technology is covered through our resource fees.
 All tech items are secured on site overnight to ensure that they are always fully charged, to reduce risks when travelling between school and home and to give students and parents a break from screens.